Concurrent-Learning Based Relative Localization in Shape Formation of Robot Swarms (Extended version): Adaptive Relative Localization

 \subsection{Data Collection Strategy}

-In the relative localization problem, $u_{ij}(t_k)$ and $d_{ij}(t_k)$ are two critical values to determine $p_{ij}(t_0)$.
-If the sample interval $\Delta t$ is too small, the measurements of $u_{ij}(t_k)$ may be drowned in noise in practice.
-At this time, it is necessary to use tandem measurements to address this issue.
-To achieve this, we propose the following data collection strategy.
+In the next section, how to collect varables $d_{ij}(t_k)$, $d_{ij}(t_{k+1})$ and $u_{ij}(t_k)$ to determine $p_{ij}(t_0)$ will be presented.
+However, for the real IO sensor, if the sampling interval $\Delta t$ is too small, the measurements of $u_{ij}(t_k)$ may be drowned in noise in practice.
+To address this issue, we propose the following data collection strategy.